coolkidscomputerclub/flask/_posts/2013-02-19-building-things.md

 But ‘things’ are a far-cry from lines of code and despite being pretty handy with an axe, none of us could be described as the crafty type.
 Is this going to stop us? **Nope**.
 Will we regret it? **Maybe**.

-The concept *seems* fairly simple on the surface – cut the bottom off a bottle, ‘frost’ it, construct a base to house the Arduino and a suitable power source, scaffold an LED matrix within the cavity, and finally fix the base in place.
+On the surface the concept *seems* fairly simple – cut the bottom off a bottle, ‘frost’ it, construct a base to house the Arduino and a suitable power source, scaffold an LED matrix within the cavity, and finally fix the base in place.
 OK, even as I type this out I’m beginning to see where we might run into problems.
 I mean, how do you even cut glass?
 Alas, we’re obviously getting bogged down in the details – we’d best acquire the component parts before deciding how to bodge them together.

 ## A Recipe for Disaster